Smart and Stupid Property Investors

 *The high tax rate was due to the different geographic segments the company operates in

 Based on the calculations above, we note that Banyan Tree generated an ROIC of 4.1% for FY2013.
-Do note that either an average of the past 2 years or the prior year’s book value of invested capital should be used.

 As a financial blogger, I received a lot of media invitations from various financial institutes, banks and companies.
 Most of the times, I declined the invitations because of work commitments.
 Recently, I was invited to attend the official launch of REIT Association of Singapore (REITAS) on 17 November 2014.
 I would like to attend this event to find out more about the role of this association but as usual, I am unable to attend because of work schedule conflicts.